niuers/niuers.github.io/_posts/2021-02-10-Jump Game II.md

     This way, the algorithm has to be `O(n^2)`.
     2. I tried different ways to reduce the time complexity without any luck.
     3. After reading the solution, it turns out that a better solution is achieved by using greedy algorithm.
 It is very tricky and I don't quite understand the algorithm and I am not sure how to prove that it always arrives in the minimum jumps.
+    4. *Update*: In my 2nd time trying on this problem, I still didn't come up with the greedy solution :(

 2. How did I get the solution?